-(p) INCOME TAX
+(p) Income Tax

-Income tax on the profit or loss for the year comprises current and deferred tax.
-Income tax is recognised in the profit or loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in equity.
+Income tax expense comprises current and deferred tax.
+Income tax expense is recognised in the profit or loss except to the extent that it relates to items recognised directly in equity or in other comprehensive income.
 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to tax payable in respect of previous years.